nuest/docker-qgis-model/README.md

 See directory `/ubuntu/Dockerfile.<release name>` for the respective Dockerfile

-Execute the following command in the directory `ubuntu` (which is the build context) to build the container and name it.
+Execute the following command in the root directory `/` of this repository to build the container and name it.

 ```
-docker build -t qgis-model-ubuntu:<release name> ubuntu/Dockerfile.<release name> .
+docker build -t qgis-model-ubuntu:<release name> -f ubuntu/Dockerfile.<release name> ./ubuntu
 ```

+The build context is set to `./ubuntu`, the Dockerfile name is configured explicitly.

-The following command builds the image for Ubuntu 14.04 and tags it as being the "latest".
+The following command, executed from within the directory `/ubuntu`, builds the image for Ubuntu 14.04 and tags it as being the "latest".
 Ubuntu 16.04 is still under development.

 ```
-docker build -t qgis-model-ubuntu:trusty -t qgis-model-ubuntu:latest -f ubuntu/Dockerfile.trusty .
+docker build -t qgis-model-ubuntu:trusty -t qgis-model-ubuntu:latest -f Dockerfile.trusty .
 ```

-(Note the use of the `-f` parameter to set the Dockerfile, the build context is set to the directory `/ubuntu` und the `.` at the end.
+Note the use of the `-f` parameter to set the Dockerfile, which does not have the default name.
+The build context is set to the directory `/ubuntu` und the `.` at the end.
 This was the same `model.sh` and `util` can be used for both Dockerfiles.

 ### Debian